patrickxchong/patrickxchong.com/src/posts/google-apps-script-create-trello-cards-from-google-form-responses.md

 ---
-title: Create Trello Cards from Google Form Responses (Google Apps Script)
+title: Create Trello Cards from Google Form Responses
-excerpt: Directly send data from Google Form into Trello.
-Create custom cards that no Zapier integration can do!
+excerpt: Create custom cards that no Zapier integration can do!
 status: published
 tags:
   - Tech